khanmdsohel02/khanmdsohel02/README.md

 <h3 align="left">MERN STACK DEVELOPER || FRONTEND REACT.JS DEVELOPER || FULL STACK DEVELOPER From Dhaka, Bangladesh</h3>

 Assalamu Alaikum,
 This is Md.Sohel, an skilled and professional Full-stack web developer as well as an Frontend ReactJS developer.
-I have been working in these fields for a while and achieved much experience.
-I want an opportunity to prove my worth in this field.
+I have been working in these fields for a while and achieved much experience.In most things I learned by my own efforts and tried to explore things on my own.
+I am a quick learner and I am always looking for new challenges I want an opportunity to prove my worth in this field.
 I enjoy working online/offline.
 Languages  skilled are English, Hindi, Bangla(Native), etc.

 <h3 align="left">PROGRAMMING SKILLS:</h3>